 Interspersing the broadcast tonight is a very tenuous ladder motif, in which players walk around with a ladder, occasionally opening it up into its A-frame shape to help spell the word “DRAFT.”
 I have now watched the draft twice and I still don’t see the significance.

-Fran Frascilla finally has a shiny new toy to play with, but isn’t especially fawning of Fournier, other than to cite his potential.
-This is fair enough since Fournier, while thoroughly projectable, is the rawest player picked so far other than perhaps Harkless and Drummond.
+Fran Fraschilla finally has a shiny new toy to play with, but isn’t especially fawning of Fournier, other than to cite his potential.
+This is fair enough, since Fournier, while thoroughly projectable, is the rawest player picked so far other than perhaps Harkless and Drummond.

 A group of French people are shown.
 They are promptly booed for being French.

 Pick 21: Boston are now on the clock.
 Jeff Van Gundy, who has been very limited in the last few picks, now gets something in his wheelhouse – an analysis of the future of a decent NBA team.
-He is nonetheless overshadowed by Broussard, who does the same thing, but basically it exclusively off of what he has been told by others.
-It is starting to grate.
+He is nonetheless overshadowed by Broussard, who does the same thing, but seemingly basing it exclusively off of what he has been told by others.

 At this point, it bears repeating quite how much better Rece Davis is than Stu Scott at this.
 There are no cheesy gags, no unnecessarily awkward set-ups, and no dead air.
 This does mean less things to take the mickey out of, but I’m OK with that.

 Melo went from being a complete disappointment in his freshman season to a partial disappointment as a sophomore.
-He finally figured out how to defend in the zone, which won’t help him whatsoever in Boston, yet he developed little offensively, fouled a ton, and rebounded fairly sedately for one so physically dominant.
-Furthermore, as his production increased, so did the drama, including being suspended for the NCAA tournament due to academic issues.
+He finally figured out how to defend in the zone, which won’t help him much in Boston but which did at least mean production, yet he developed little offensively, fouled a ton, and rebounded fairly sedately for one so physically dominant.
+Furthermore, as his production increased, so did the drama, including being suspended for the NCAA Tournament due to academic issues.
 Relative to expectations, Melo didn’t really work out in Syracuse.
 At least by being drafted this late, expectations in Boston are quite low.